flangkilde/prostatemri_AI_eurorad/README.md

 Welcome!

 Here we provide the scripts that were used for a publication in European Radiology.
 In the publication a nnU-Net were trained to detect clinically significant prostate cancer in biparametric MRI data from a screening population.
 All steps are explained below.
+Most of the scripts are python except the statistical analysis, which were done in R.

 Step 1 - Conversion to nifti and naming):

-Before using the script data has to be converted to the nifti format.
+Before using the script, data has to be converted to the nifti format.
 The authors used DicomSort (https://github.com/dicomsort/dicomsort) and dcm2niix (https://github.com/rordenlab/dcm2niix) to perform this.
 Since the converstion to nifti has to adapted to the format of the original data, our script is not provided.
 We recommend reading the documentation for the applications instead.
 We used the naming convention listed in nnU-Net (https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md).
 Our files are named as {codenr}_{modalitynumber}.nii.gz.
 Modality number for T2 is 0001, for DWI 0002 and for ADC 0003.
 Example: '0001_0001.nii.gz' for code number 0001 and modality T2 (0001).

 Step 2 - Transformation:

 With the input data in nifti format we then performed a transformation of the DWI and ADC images to match the resolution and number of slices of the T2-weighted images.
 The script uses TorchIO (https://torchio.readthedocs.io).
-Please see the folder "Transform".
+Please see the script "Transform.py".

 Step 3 - Registration:

 With the transformed data we then performed a rigid registration of the DWI b=0 image and the T2-weighted image with the b0 image as moving using Elastix (https://elastix.dev).
 The registration was then applied to the other b-values and the ADC map using Transformix (which is a part of Elastix).
-Please see the folder "Registration".
+Please see the script "Registration.py".

 Step 4 - Annotation: